 Read on to learn how to treat a bruised hip, when to see your doctor, and more.

-The most obvious symptom of a bruised hip is the discoloration of the skin.
+The most obvious symptom of a bruised hip is the skin discoloration.

 Other symptoms may not develop for up to 48 hours after the injury to your hip has occurred.
 The affected hip may feel stiff.
 You could have difficulty moving it, like when walking.

 Pain often increases if any pressure is applied to the bruise.
-You might have swelling in the area or even a lump at or near the site of the bruise.
+You might have swelling in the area or even a lump at or near the bruise site.
 The bruise itself often feels tender.

 The most common cause of a bruised hip is a fall, but any injury to the hip can lead to a bruise.
 Other causes of a bruised hip can include: